airbnb/bossbat/README.md

 Schedules recurring work to be done.

 - `jobName`: A unique name for the job.
-- `jobDefinition`: The job definition can contain two properties: `work`, and `every`.
-The `work` function is invoked when the job is completed. `every` is a human-friendly string which describes the interval the job will be run.
+- `jobDefinition`: The job definition can contain three properties: `work`, `every`, and `cron`.
+    - `jobDefinition.work`: A function that is invoked to perform the job.
+If the work is async, this function should return a promise to properly reflect the completion of the job.
+    - `jobDefinition.every`: A string which describes the interval the job will be run.
+This can either be a human-friendly string (which will be parsed by the [`timestring`](https://www.npmjs.com/package/timestring) module), or a number reflecting the milliseconds to wait between each job run.
+    - `jobDefinition.cron`: A string used to schedule work in more complex intervals.
+These are parsed with [`cron-parser`](https://www.npmjs.com/package/cron-parser).

-It's possible to omit the `every` property if you don't wish to schedule recurring work, and just want to register a job.
+It's possible to omit the `every` or `cron` properties if you don't wish to schedule recurring work, and just want to register a job.

 #### `bossman.demand(jobName: String)`

 Runs a job as soon as possible, outside of the scheduled jobs.
+Demanded jobs still run with the same locking mechanism that scheduled jobs run with, ensuring only one instance runs the job at a time.
 This does **not** prevent any scheduled jobs from running, unless the demand is running at the same time as a scheduled job and all instances fail to acquire a lock on the job.

 #### `bossman.qa(qaFunction: Function)`